DglyP/dglyp.github.io/README.md

 C3.js was used to make some rain precipitation and snow graphs related to the weather in Chicago and Google Maps was used to show this information.

-Finally, The app is up and running at dglyp.github.io as requested, however, because the requests made to make the charts are not HTTPS, it's not fully working.
-Please download the one provided in the GitHub.
+Finally, The app is up and running at dglyp.github.io as requested

 App was tested using Firefox and Google Chrome.